-Brooklyn’s median home price is $590,000, and the monthly median rent is $1,262, which means you’ll be able to find a home that fits your budget and lifestyle in the “Borough of Homes.”
+Although Brooklyn’s median home price is $875,000 and the monthly median rent is $3,080, there are still affordable housing options in the “Borough of Homes” that can fit your budget and lifestyle.
 DUMBO (Down Under Manhattan Bridge Overpass) is a popular area to live, thanks to its waterfront views, cool boutiques, and opportunities within the Tech Triangle.
-If you’re looking for one of the best neighborhoods in Brooklyn for singles and young professionals, settle into Williamsburg, where you’ll find everything from quirky restaurants to craft cocktail bars.
+If you’re looking for one of the best neighborhoods in Brooklyn for young professionals, settle into Williamsburg, where you’ll find everything from quirky restaurants to craft cocktail bars.
 There’s also Park Slope, a neighborhood that’s loved by families for its high-rated schools, casual restaurants, and close proximity to parks.
 Or if you’re hoping to settle down for retirement, check out the quiet, cozy, and community-focused Bay Ridge!

 It’s Easy to Get Around

 When living in Brooklyn, you don’t need to own a car to get around town!
 There are plenty of options that allow you to not only get around different parts of Brooklyn at an affordable price but also New York City in general.
 The Metropolitan Transportation Authority (also known as MTA) is the subway and bus system for all of NYC, and it operates 24 hours a day.
 Simply purchase a MetroCard, and scope out the service routes needed for your travels.
 If you’ve had a long day of shopping at Brooklyn Flea or you don’t want to wait for the subway, hailing a taxi is another way to get around Brooklyn any time.
 For the ultimate eco-friendly transportation option, simply walk or bike to your next stop!